Each scholarship has specific requirements defined by the person (or people) who started the scholarship.

 No. There are two kinds of scholarship renewals at the Hartford Foundation.

 - Some scholarships are one-time awards, but you can re-apply each year.
 Your application is combined with all others applying for the scholarship.
 Receiving a renewal award is not guaranteed.
-Log onto the Hartford Foundation portal each November, take the new eligibility quiz, and applications will be uploaded to your dashboard, including for the award you previously received.
+Log onto the Hartford Foundation portal each November, complete the pre-application, and scholarships will be listed on your dashboard, including for the award you previously received.

 - Some scholarships are renewable and this is noted in your award email.
 You will receive an email each June with instructions on how to complete a renewal form.
 If you meet the criteria (gpa, financial need, specific major, etc.) your scholarship will be renewed.